Skip to main content

 • ❓ Anything else → becomes your fallback value (e.g., “Other”)

 You can enter mappings manually or upload them as a JSON dictionary, perfect for large sets.
+Once set up, this column auto-updates whenever you upload new data.

-2. Formula Mode
+2. Formula mode

 Want to reverse a string, calculate something, or clean up a date?
 Use Formula mode, powered by Jinja syntax.